Ohmic Audio

 Mixed series-parallel:

 Solve in stages.
-Combine series groups first, then combine those results in parallel.
+Combine each series or parallel group first, then combine the group results.

-Each subwoofer has two 4Ω coils.
-Wire each sub's coils in parallel first:
+Each subwoofer has two 4-ohm coils.
+If you wire each sub's coils in parallel, each sub becomes a 2-ohm load: